 The Lisbon Treaty has assigned a stronger role to the EU Commission as regards external representation in matters of shared EU/national competence like transport.
 As set out in the White Paper on transport of 28 March 2011, the EU will reinforce its international transport cooperation on railway policy.
 The EU seeks to extend external market rules to its neighbours.
 To this end, it acceded to the Organisation for International Transport by Rail (OTIF) on 1 July 2011.

 Similarly, the EU may foresee accession to the Organisation for cooperation between railways (OSJD) once the new legal framework of organisation is adopted.
-Moreover, talks about a cooperation memorandum are held between DG Mobility and Transport and OSJD.
+Moreover, a cooperation arrangement between DG Mobility and Transport and OSJD was signed on 1 March 2016.
 The successfully completed negotiation of a Western Balkan Transport Treaty will prepare this region for the integration of their railways with those of the EU on the basis of fair competition and mutual access to infrastructure.
 The EU also promotes its approach globally, including the opening of transport service and product markets, which features in all relevant international negotiations.

 The Commission set out its strategies for international relations in its Communication of 7 July 2011 'The EU and its neighbouring regions: A renewed approach to transport cooperation'.
 In the short term, the EU seeks to specify the 1520/1524 mm track gauge system in the standards (technical specifications for interoperability) developed by the European Railway Agency (ERA).
 1520/1524 mm track gauge system has been specified in technical specifications relating to rolling stock — locomotives and passenger rolling stock, infrastructure and energy subsystems as of 1 January 2015.
 It will promote the deployment of the European Rail Traffic Management System (ERTMS) in neighbouring countries as well as foster the participation of potential candidates and neighbouring countries in the activities of the ERA.
 In the long run, the Commission intends to study trans-shipment (from 1520 mm to 1435 mm and vice versa) practices at connecting points and try to improve them, including via research activities.
 It will also explore the possibility of an opening of the rail market with European Neighbourhood Policy (ENP) countries.
 Most importantly the Commission strives for the signature of the Transport Community Treaty with partners in the Western Balkans.